Zero Party Data Strategy in a Near Future Without 3rd Party Cookies

-- According to the report, 41 percent of consumers in the US regularly delete cookies, and 30 percent use ad blockers on their personal devices.
+- According to the report, 41 per cent of consumers in the US regularly delete cookies and 30 per cent use ad blockers on their personal devices.

-The Rise of Self Identified Data
+The Rise of Self-Identified Zero Party Data

-What does it take to take advantage of data-driven targeting without getting caught up in the privacy issues (and regulatory hurdles) associated with 3rd party cookies?
+How do you take advantage of data-driven targeting without getting caught up in the privacy issues (and regulatory hurdles) associated with 3rd party cookies?
 Answer: Self Identified Data.

 - Many brands are already using mechanisms like surveys, quizzes, or interactive social media campaigns to collect Self Identified Data that provides specific insights into consumer preferences.